Man dies after 'water-related incident' at Great Barrier Island - NZ Herald

 "Always dive with a buddy throughout the dive," he said.

-Adams said the system is developed to improve diver survival across a range of situations.
+Adams said the buddy system was developed to improve diver survival across a range of situations.

 Earlier this week, Water Safety New Zealand (WSNZ) reminded Kiwis to stay safe this summer as they hit the beaches, lakes and rivers this holiday season.